Best Paint for Furniture Without Sanding

 • The matte finish needs to be top coated

-Check out this makeover to learn more about how to chalk paint furniture and what you can expect if you don’t sand before using chalk paint on furniture.
+You can brush, roll, or spray it.
+Check out this makeover to learn more about how to chalk paint furniture and what you can expect if you don’t sand before using it.

-If you want to spray chalk paint, check out this post on spray painting a dresser with chalk paint.
-The best chalk that I have found is this chalk spray paint!
-It’s oil-based, so it’s durable on its own.
+If you want to spray it, check out this post on spray painting a dresser with chalk paint.
+And this is the best chalk spray paint I have found!
+It’s oil based, so it’s durable on its own.

 Where to Buy Chalk Paint